Socorro, New Mexico: Territorial period

 In August 1846, during the Mexican–American War, New Mexico was occupied by the American Army.
 In Las Vegas, New Mexico, Colonel Stephen W. Kearny proclaimed New Mexico's independence from Mexico.
 On their way to begin their assault on Mexico, American troops stopped in Socorro.
 A British officer, Lt.
 George Ruxton, commented that these soldiers were "unwashed and unshaven, were ragged and dirty, without uniforms..." and were lacking in discipline.

 In September 1850, New Mexico became a territory of the United States.
 At the time, New Mexico encompassed what is now the states of New Mexico and Arizona.
 In 1850, the population of Socorro was only 543 people.
 This included 100 American soldiers who were soon moved to Valverde.

 The first military post built near Socorro was Fort Conrad, 30 mi south of the town.
 Built in August 1851, the fort was badly constructed and was abandoned for Fort Craig, located a few miles away.
 Fort Craig was first occupied on March 31, 1854.

 The New Mexico and Southern Pacific Railroad (a subsidiary of the Atchison, Topeka and Santa Fe) arrived in July 1880, as it built south through the Rio Grande valley on its way toward El Paso.
-Its presence contributed to growth of the community, as it also became a center of mining activity of lead and zinc.
+Its presence contributed to growth of the community, as Socorro also became a center of mining activity of lead and zinc: Between 1876 and 1890, this was one of the richest mining areas in the country.

 The New Mexico School of Mines (now the New Mexico Institute of Mining and Technology) was founded in Socorro in 1889.

 On April 24, 1964, Lonnie Zamora, a local policeman, claimed to have observed a flying saucer and two little beings.
 Zamora's claim is known as the Lonnie Zamora incident.